vesln/jack/Readme.md

 MIT License

-Copyright (C) 2012 Veselin Todorov
+Copyright (C) 2012 Veselin Todorov and Jake Luer.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in